The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Structural Signals of Changes in the Dynamics

 \subsection{Large-Particle Pentagonal Neighborhoods}

-First, let us turn our attention to the \textit{large-particle-only} distribution,~\textit{i.e.}, the PDF that is obtained by only considering the $q$ values of the large-particle neighborhoods (the radical Voronoi diagram is \textit{not} altered).
+First, consider the \textit{large-particle-only} distribution,~\textit{i.e.}, the PDF that is obtained by only considering the $q$ values of the large-particle neighborhoods (the radical Voronoi diagram is \textit{not} altered); this will be justified shortly.
 This large-particle-only distribution is cut up into subdomains running from $q_{\mathrm{r}}(i-1) < q \le q_{\mathrm{r}}(i)$ with $i=4$, $5$,~\textit{etc.} On each of these subdomains, I establish the (sub)mode of the distribution --- the value of $\phi$ for which the highest (local), large-particle-only PDF is found.
+Examining the peak values amplifies subtle changes in the underlying distributions, though one should be careful not to overinterpret the outcome.
+The goal of this section is solely to show that extrapolating $\phi \approx 0.777$ to $R = 1$ is justifiable, even if the effects that are picked up on are small.
 Here, I specifically examined pentagonal and hexagonal neighborhoods, as these are most prevalent in the bidisperse disk system at high values of $\phi$, also see Appendix~\ref{sec:frac}.
 The value of the PDF associated with this submode, denoted $P^{\ast}_{i}$, is shown in Fig.~\ref{fig:pdfpr}a-c as a function of $\phi$ for the two domains $i=5$ (blue; square to pentagon) and $i = 6$ (red; pentagon to hexagon), respectively.